Skip to main content

 sudo dnf -y install nginx-module-brotli

-Enable HTTP/3 for your websites
+Enable HTTP/3 for Your Websites

 Some headers must be explicitly set for HTTP/3 support:

-• Alt-Svc: h3=":443"; ma=2592000; persist=1 advertises that HTTP/3 is available on the given port 443, instructs browsers to remember this for 30 days, and persist this information when client’s network configuration changes
+• Alt-Svc: h3=":443"; ma=2592000; persist=1 advertises that HTTP/3 is available on port 443 and instructs browsers to remember this for 30 days

-To install it, run yum -y install nginx-module-headers-more then add the following at the top of nginx.conf:
+It is best to use the more_set_headers directive from the headers-more module.
+Install it with yum -y install nginx-module-headers-more, then add the following at the top of nginx.conf:

 load_module modules/ngx_http_headers_more_filter_module.so;